The gravitational field

 contribution to the total field, where each contribution should be calculated

-taking into account the delay of the field sources influence due to limited
+taking into account the delay of field sources influence due to limited speed

 The third Heaviside equation

-induction, when the time-varying torsion field passing through some
+induction, when a time-varying torsion field passing through some circuit,

-circuit, or the change of the circuit area at the constant torsion field,
+or a change of the circuit area at constant torsion field, generate circular

-generate circular gravitational field strength along the circumference of this
+gravitational field strength along the circumference of this circuit.

 The gravitational field strength